Belly Fat in Men: Why weight loss matters

-- Keep portion sizes in check.
-Even when you're making healthy choices, calories add up.
-At home, slim down your portion sizes.
-In restaurants, share meals — or eat half your meal and take the rest home for another day.
+- Reduce calories.
+Slim down your portion sizes.
+Replace your usual fare with healthy foods that contain fewer calories.
+At restaurants, share with your buddies — or eat half your meal and take the rest home for another day.

-Remember, you can lose belly fat — it just takes effort and patience.
+Remember, you can lose belly fat — it just takes patience and effort.
 In fact, shedding even a few extra pounds can help you feel better and lower your risk of health problems.

 © 1998-2011 Mayo Foundation for Medical Education and Research (MFMER).
 All rights reserved.
 A single copy of these materials may be reprinted for noncommercial personal use only.
 "Mayo," "Mayo Clinic," "MayoClinic.com," "EmbodyHealth," "Enhance your life," and the triple-shield Mayo Clinic logo are trademarks of Mayo Foundation for Medical Education and Research.